ray-project/ray/doc/source/ray-observability/getting-started.rst

 Serve metrics
 ~~~~~~~~~~~~~

-Ray serve exports various time-series metrics to understand the status of your Serve application over time.
-More details of these metrics can be found :ref:`here <serve-production-monitoring-metrics>`.
+Ray Serve exports various time-series metrics to help you understand the status of your Serve application over time.
+Find more details about these metrics :ref:`here <serve-production-monitoring-metrics>`.
-In order to store and visualize these metrics, you must set up Prometheus and Grafana by following the instructions :ref:`here <observability-visualization-setup>`.
+To store and visualize these metrics, set up Prometheus and Grafana by following the instructions :ref:`here <observability-visualization-setup>`.

 These metrics are available in the Ray Dashboard in the Serve page and the Serve Replica Detail page.
 They are also accessible as Grafana dashboards.
 Within the Grafana dashboard, use the dropdown filters on the top to filter metrics by route, deployment, or replica.
 Exact descriptions